roche-elroy/aromatic/README.md

 # Note 4:

-    `python setup.py` and `npm install` in termianl to install required dependencies
+    `python setup.py` and `npm install` in terminal to install required dependencies

 # Note 5: